Skip to content

 If you use a drug regularly, you’re likely to build up a tolerance to it, which means the effects won’t be as strong.
 If you stop taking that drug for a while, that tolerance will decrease.

-If you start using that drug again, you might think to take the same amount (or dose) as you did before.
-However, because your tolerance will have decreased, that dose will have a stronger effect and you may have an adverse reaction to it (meaning unpleasant side effects).
+If you start using that drug again, you might think to take the same amount (dose) as you did before.
+However, because your tolerance will have decreased, that dose will have a stronger effect and you may have an adverse reaction to it (which means unpleasant side effects).
 In extreme cases, this could even lead to an overdose.
 If you’re planning to use the same drug again after a break, plan to take less of it.

 If you’re offered drugs, or you find yourself around drugs and you plan to use them, make sure you’re in the right headspace to take them.
 Everybody’s mental health situation is unique, and everyone’s relationship to substances will be different.
 Avoid taking drugs if you’re suffering from mental health issues like anxiety or depression – using drugs in these situations can make them worse.